Coast guards in Australia

 Responsibilities for traditional coast guard duties in Australia are distributed across various federal, state and community agencies.
 The de facto coast guard of Australia is the Maritime Border Command, a joint command of the Australian Defence Force and the Australian Border Force which works alongside the Australian Federal Police, the Australian Fisheries Management Authority, and the Australian Maritime Safety Authority.
 Each state and territory government have specific maritime safety agencies and police marine units.
 In addition, there are several private volunteer coast guard organisations which act as auxiliary search and rescue services and maritime safety educators with the largest organisations being the Royal Volunteer Coastal Patrol established in 1937, the Australian Volunteer Coast Guard established in 1961, and Marine Rescue New South Wales established in 2009.

 Federal agencies

 Maritime Border Command

 The Maritime Border Command is the de facto coast guard of Australia.
 The Maritime Border Command is a joint unit of the Australian Defence Force (the Royal Australian Navy Patrol Force and the Royal Australian Air Force Surveillance and Response Group) and the Australian Border Force (Marine Unit and Coastwatch aircraft).
 It is responsible for border protection in the exclusive economic zone of Australia and its 19,650 kilometres of coastline and issues such as illegal fishing and exploitation of natural resources, maritime terrorism and piracy, biosecurity threats, and marine pollution.
 The Australian Federal Police supports the Maritime Border Command and particularly the Australian Border Force with criminal investigations, law enforcement and national security matters.
+From August to December 2021, the Maritime Border Command participated in the Royal Australian Navy and OCIUS Bluebottle trial of unmanned surface vehicle (USV).
+The purpose of the trial was to assess the use of the Bluebottle as a maritime surveillance system to support maritime security.
+They tested its ability to detect small boats that pose a threat within its area of operation.